Ma-Marcinowski/Verificational-Model/README.md

         - L2 regularizer - applied on all FC layers.

      * 2.1.2.
-Model architecture variant 2.0:
+Model architecture GAP variant:

-       - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets, which outputs are globally average pooled and passed to the output neuron for binary classification.
+       - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets (VGG like networks), which outputs are concatenated, globally average pooled and then passed to the output neuron for binary classification.
 Inputs to both conv-paths are identical in shape, dataset and preprocessing;

-        - AlexNet Core Network var2.0 - {as desc in paper};
+        - VGG4 Core Network - VGG like custom network, based on {paperVGG} and {paperPooling}.
+Differences from VGG are that: the network consists only of four convolutional layers and no FC layers; and the size of the output of the network is reduced by kernel stride [2x2] on the first convolutional layer - as opposed to vanilla kernel stride [1x1] on the first conv layer;

-        - Global Average Pooling Layer - applied instead of fully connected layers.
+        - Global Average Pooling Layer - applied instead of fully connected layers, as advised in {paperNIN}.

         - Activation - ReLU for all layers, sigmoid for the output neuron;